Addiction Medicine Fellowship

 - Internal Medicine residency motivational interviewing curriculum

-- Pediatric residency SBIRT curriculum
+- Pediatrics residency SBIRT curriculum

 - Medical student workshops on topics like harm reduction